PRIYANKA22BSC/react-props/README.md

 Live Demo-https://react-props-drab.vercel.app/

-This project demonstrates the use of React props to pass flower details from a parent component (`App.jsx`) to a child component (`Products.jsx`).
+This project demonstrates the use of React props to pass flower details from a parent component (`App.jsx`) to a child component (`Card.jsx`).
 The task showcases how data can flow unidirectionally in React using props.

 ## Features

 1. **Props Usage**:
-   - Flower details are passed from the `App.jsx` component to `Products.jsx`.
+   - Flower details are passed from the `App.jsx` component to `Card.jsx`.
-   - The `Products.jsx` component dynamically renders the flower details.
+   - The `Card.jsx` component dynamically renders the flower details.
 2. **Flower Details**:
    - Each flower has a name, price, and image.
    - Details are displayed in a structured format.
 3. **Reusable Components**:
-   - `Products.jsx` is designed to accept and render any flower data passed to it.
+   - `Card.jsx` is designed to accept and render any flower data passed to it.

 ## Technologies Used